LynxCrew/danger-klipper/README.md

-This is a custom fork of DangerKlipper, incorporating a few self written features but also a bunch of rejected klipper prs that are still very good in my opinion.
+This is a custom fork of DangerKlipper, incorporating a few self written features but also a bunch of rejected klipper prs that are still very good in my opinion or features written by other people that just didnt make it into DangerKlipper.
 I dont take credit for that code as I didnt write it!

 <p align="center"><a href="https://dangerklipper.io"><img align="center" src="docs/img/klipper-logo.png" alt="Danger-Klipper Logo"></a></p>